Stevie Ward: Background

-Ward was born in Leeds, West Yorkshire, England, to an Irish father and Welsh Mother.
+Ward was born in Morley, Leeds, West Yorkshire, England, to an Irish father and Welsh Mother.

 Playing career

 Ward played his junior rugby at local amateur teams Morley Rugby Club, Churwell and Hunslet Warriors, when playing for these clubs people compared him to Leeds captain Kevin Sinfield.
 In 2010 he had an impressive season with the Leeds U18's team delivering some great performances, he made the step up into the U20's the following season whilst also having the opportunity to train with the first team.
 He played in the friendly against Featherstone Rovers in 2011 and his performances for the U20's earned him a place in the Leeds first team squad in 2012.

 Ward made his first team début in Round 8 in the 6–46 defeat by St. Helens.
 He featured in the next two rounds before being demoted back to the U20's.
 These three games did Stevie some good as coach Brian McDermott then selected Ward for the Round 17 clash against Warrington Wolves, Ward then featured in every game up to Round 27 against Huddersfield Giants.
 Ward's only try in the regular season came in Round 24 against Widnes.
 He signed a five-year deal with the Leeds club midway through the year.

 Ward was also selected to play in the Challenge Cup semi-final against holders Wigan, Leeds won the game 39-28 which put them through to the final.
 He played in the 2012 Challenge Cup Final 35–18 defeat by Warrington at Wembley Stadium.

 Ward played in all four games of the playoff series after a 5th-placed finish in the regular rounds.
 He started on the bench against Wakefield Trinity Wildcats in the 42–20 win.
 Ward featured in the 27–20 win at Catalans Dragons, and scored his second try for the Leeds club to guide them to a semi-final place.
 He played in the 13–12 victory over the Wigan club which meant Leeds would once again be involved in the Super League Grand Final.
 Ward did feature off the bench in the 2012 Super League Grand Final, and contributed to his sides 26–18 win at Old Trafford with a good defensive performance.